Carlos Gomes da Silva subscribes the CEO’s Guide on Human Rights

 - implementation of a stakeholder engagement plan.

 In this context and in order to evaluate on human rights, operational assessments in Mozambique and São Tomé e Principe were carried out in 2018.
 In 2019, we have initiated the human rights impact assessment in Brazil, which we expect to be completed during Q3.

 The assessment included the identification and assessment of human rights risks and impacts on Galp’s operations, including the retail stations, LPG and lubricants storage parks and the minority participating interest ownership in the Hydrocarbons Exploration & Production activities to be carried out in Block 4 of the Rovuma Basin.

-This assessment was directed at the exploratory and appraisal drilling program in the offshore blocks 5, 6, 11 and 12 with the purpose of identifying the human rights implications in relation to the potential impacts of the project’s footprint and to provide mitigation measures (if required) to reduce the probability of these risks occurring.
+This assessment was directed at the exploratory and appraisal drilling program in the offshore blocks 6 (Galp operator), 5, 11 and 12 (Galp minority stake) with the purpose of identifying the human rights implications in relation to the potential impacts of the project’s footprint and to provide mitigation measures (if required) to reduce the probability of these risks occurring.
 The objective is therefore to ensure that the rights of stakeholders, directly or indirectly affected by the project, are protected and not negatively impacted by the project.
 No remediation plan was needed until the current project stage.